Night Sky Questions

 There is no question of governments covering up an impending disaster either.
 There are hundreds of thousands of astronomers worldwide in every country, most of them are not employed by governments and it would be impossible to silence every single one of them.

-The world is not predicted to end in 2012.
 Scientists estimate that our planet will survive for another 7 billion years at the very least so we all have many, many years ahead of us to enjoy.

 Q. I saw a bright light moving steadily across the sky last night.
 What was it?

 A. You may have observed the International Space Station (ISS).
 It can appear very bright and moves across the sky over a few minutes.

 To confirm if it was the ISS, go to www.heavens-above.com.
 You will have to register with this site but this is easy and they will not ask for personal details, you then can investigate when the ISS and other bright satellites passed over your location.

 The ISS is the biggest and most expensive space project ever undertaken.
 It has been under construction by NASA in the US, the Russian, Japanese and Canadian Space Agencies and the European Space Agency since 1998.